 For the second internship credit, a log of activities and a 3-5 page analytical paper comparing the model and skills used in the internship to the program of study in the Dispute Resolution program are due no later than the last day of regular classes before final exams.

-Submit papers directly to Dr. Gregory in his office or by e-mail.
+Submit papers directly to Dr. Pappas in his office or by e-mail.
 Papers submitted by e-mail should only be considered “received” if you receive a return e-mail from him.